FREDVUNI/starter-banner/README.md

 4. Customize the styles of the banner and navigation elements in the CSS section according to your design preferences.
 5. Test the banner in different screen sizes to ensure its responsiveness.

-## Contributing

-Contributions to this project are currently not being accepted.

-## License

-This template is for demonstration purposes only and is not available for commercial use.

----

-For any inquiries or support, please contact the administrator at admin@yourcompany.com.
-Enjoy using the Responsive Banner!